CARA-ch/emed-service-guide/docs/transactions/index.md

 # Transactions

-The eMedication service exposes its own endpoints.
+The eMedication service exposes its own [endpoints](../endpoints.md).

+The transactions supported by these exposed endpoints can be classified as either belonging to the eMedication service content, that is, document-based (XDS or XDS-like transactions), or of a more infrastructure-like nature (e.g. PIX queries).

+## XDS and XDS-like transactions

 Implemented transactions are [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) [ITI-18](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html), [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html), [ITI-43](https://profiles.ihe.net/ITI/TF/Volume2/ITI-43.html), [ITI-57](https://profiles.ihe.net/ITI/TF/Volume2/ITI-57.html) and [CH:PHARM-1](chpharm1.md).
 [MHD](https://profiles.ihe.net/ITI/MHD/index.html) equivalents are given here for information but are not supported yet by the eMedication service.